How to Hash in NYC

 Q: Is there an easier way?

-A: We have a hotline (1-212-HASHNYC) that lists all of the start and On-In locations or check here on the website, all trails are posted in the “Receding Hareline” section and it’s occasionally up to date.
+A: We list all of the start and On-In locations or check here on the website.
+All trails are posted in the “Receding Hareline” section on the home page and it’s occasionally up to date.
+For bigger events, we may post on Facebook and Instagram.

 Q: So you expect me to check the website every week and hope it’s current?